Greco79/course-system/README.md

 - - -
 ### Landing Page

 It is for user to log in.
+Otherwise they need to register with their studentID or teacherID.
 Users will reach different pages depending on their identities.

 ![avatar](https://github.com/Greco79/course-system/blob/0dab9fa147f8c10dddaa54ffad29ce541cece877/2.jpg)

 ### User Page

-For example, if you are a manager, then you can deal with problems related to courses like adding or deleting a course.
+For example, if you are the administrator, then you can deal with problems related to courses like adding a course, planning courses for lecturers or editing students' grades.

+This page is about course-oriented problems.

 ![avatar](https://github.com/Greco79/course-system/blob/0dab9fa147f8c10dddaa54ffad29ce541cece877/3.jpg)

 Or to deal with infomation of students and teachers.

 ![avatar](https://github.com/Greco79/course-system/blob/0dab9fa147f8c10dddaa54ffad29ce541cece877/4.jpg)

-All information will also change in database.
+All information will also change in database and inform students or teachers via email.

+### Information Page
+You could modify your information such as name, password or email here except from your user_id, which is settled and could only be changed by backstage administrator.

 ## Usage
 - - -